code-kern-ai/refinery-python-sdk/README.md

 Distributed under the MIT License.
 See LICENSE.txt for more information.

 ## Contact
-This library is developed and maintained by [kern.ai](https://github.com/code-kern-ai).
+This library is developed and maintained by [Kern AI](https://github.com/code-kern-ai).
 If you want to provide us with feedback or have some questions, don't hesitate to contact us.
 We're super happy to help ✌️